 Our donkey Benjamin is sometimes a little timid yet has a great imagination.
-He can, for example, start chewing on your sweater only because it is green, or he might run wildly over the field while braying, pretending to be the leader of a wild pack, only to realize when glancing back that neither the horse nor his mother, not even the sheep or the dog followed his pretend game… His friend the cow would have joined in the fun no doubt, but she sadly moved to a different farm some time ago.
+He can for example start chewing on your sweater only because it is green, or he might run wildly braying over the field, pretending he’s the leader of a wild pack, only to realize when glancing back that neither the horse nor his mother, not even the sheep or the dog followed his pretend game… His friend the cow would have joined in the fun no doubt, but she sadly moved to a different farm some time ago.

 In the morning, I could tell he really longed for company, yet he wasn’t willing to even get near the stall door.
 I put a halter on his head and tried to lead him out, but he showed me the stubbornness of a donkey.
 I asked his mother to come in to give his son a nudge, but she walked in and out of the horse’s pen without her son following.
 I bribed her with a handful of oats to try again.
 She tried, but soon left unsuccessfully on her own.
 The horse showed up and I asked him to chase the young donkey out, but even though he was willing, he had no luck.

 Whether it was his guilty conscience of being on foreign ground, or his wild imagination that something terrible might happen if he stepped from the straw onto the concrete of the aisle, perhaps simply his unfamiliar point of view, … whatever it was he was petrified in fear.
 In the very end his patient mother lead him out while I chased after him with a broom, and finally he stepped onto the dangerous aisle and happily braying ran outside into the field unharmed, rolled in the sand, played with his friends and most importantly filled his hungry stomach with sweet grass.